Frequently Asked Questions

 Do you sell dried mealworms?

-No, we do not carry dried mealworms.
+We do not carry dried mealworms.

 Why are your mealworms more expensive than dried ones in stores?